-- Article 1: Creation of Local Planning Commission - Article 3: The Comprehensive Planning Process - Article 5: Zoning - Article 7: Land Development Regulation - Article 9: Educational Requirements for Local Government Planning or Zoning Officials or Employees - Article 11: Vested Rights - Article 13: Federal Defense Facilities Utilization Integrity Protection
+- Article 1: Creation of Local Planning Commission - Article 3: The Comprehensive Planning Process - Article 5: Zoning - Article 7: Land Development Regulations - Article 9: Educational Requirements for Local Government Planning or Zoning Officials or Employees - Article 11: Vested Rights - Article 13: Federal Defense Facilities Utilization Integrity Protection

-PLANNING IN SOUTH CAROLINA ARTICLE 1: CREATION OF LOCAL PLANNING COMMISSION (SC 6-29-340)
+ARTICLE 1: CREATION OF LOCAL PLANNING COMMISSION (SC 6-29-340)

-- Purpose & Duty: "to undertake a continuing planning program for the physical, social, and economic growth, development, and redevelopment of the area within its jurisdiction." - Goals: "plans and programs must be designed to promote public health, safety, morals, convenience, prosperity, or the general welfare as well as the efficiency and economy of its area of jurisdiction." - Approach: "specific planning elements must be based upon careful and comprehensive surveys and studies of existing conditions and probable future development and include recommended means of implementation."
+- Purpose & Duty: "to undertake a continuing planning program for the physical, social, and economic growth, development, and redevelopment of the area within its jurisdiction." - Goals: "plans and programs must be designed to promote public health, safety, morals, convenience, prosperity, or the general welfare as well as the efficiency and economy of its area of jurisdiction."

-PLANNING IN SOUTH CAROLINA ARTICLE 1: CREATION OF LOCAL PLANNING COMMISSION (SC 6-29-340)
+ARTICLE 1: CREATION OF LOCAL PLANNING COMMISSION (SC 6-29-340)